Project-Counter/cop5/source/04-reports/01-platform-reports.rst

    :header-rows: 2

    * - :rspan:`1` Filter/Attribute
-     - :cspan:`1` Filters available (options for Master Report and required for Standard Views)
+     - :cspan:`1` Filters available (options for Platform Report and required for Standard Views of the Platform Report)

    * - PR
      - PR_P1